kubos/kubos/docs/sdk-docs/sdk-python.rst

 The following steps will allow you to run Python3.5 files which have been flashed to a Linux target:

-0. Make sure the target hardware is attached to your computer via a serial cable.
+0. Make sure you can :ref:`communicate with your obc <obc-communication>`.
-1. Run ``minicom kubos`` from inside of the Vagrant box.
-2. Enter the username ``kubos`` and the password ``Kubos123``.
+1. Transfer your python script using a supported :ref:`file transfer method <file-transfer>`.
-3. Navigate to the folder ``/home/system/usr/local/bin``.
+2. Navigate to the destination folder of the transfer.
-4. This folder is the default destination for flashed files.
-Your Python files should be here.
+3. Your Python files should be here.
 You can now run them with ``python file.py``.